C++ Math ceil

 Parameter

-x : It is the value that rounds to the nearest integer.
+x : It represents a value that is rounded to the closest whole number.

 Return value